 Traveling, trekking and climbing at high (above 2400m) and extreme altitudes carries numerous risks not yet fully understood.
 It does affect men's fertility for a period of at least several months, making them less fertile or infertile.
 It does thicken the blood increasing the risk of blood clots, even if you stay fully hydrated.
 The lower levels of oxygen in the bloodstream do affect the brain, heart and other organs in ways not yet understood.

-In an emergency situation western-standard hospital care is often not available although there are some professional clinics in Kathmandu and Delhi.
-While trekking and travelling you may be several days from any medical facility.
+While travelling, trekking and climbing you may be days from any medical facility.
+In an emergency situation western-standard hospital care is often not available.
 Helicopter evacuation is available in Nepal; in India it is at the army's discretion.
 The helicopter will not take off until payment for services is arranged.
 Helicopter evacuation is unavailable in Tibet.